rsyslog/rsyslog-doc/source/overview.rst

    }

-Apart from queues, Rsyslog is powered by `templates <http://www.rsyslog.com/doc/master/configuration/templates.html>`_ which can help formatting anything as string, completely modifying the resulting message, `rulesets <http://www.rsyslog.com/doc/master/concepts/multi_ruleset.html>`_ which let you dfine an specific-isolated processing pipeline and `actions <http://www.rsyslog.com/doc/master/configuration/actions.html>`_ which actually do the transformations.
+Apart from queues, Rsyslog is powered by `templates <http://www.rsyslog.com/doc/master/configuration/templates.html>`_ which can help formatting anything as string, completely modifying the resulting message, `rulesets <http://www.rsyslog.com/doc/master/concepts/multi_ruleset.html>`_ which let you define an specific-isolated processing pipeline and `actions <http://www.rsyslog.com/doc/master/configuration/actions.html>`_ which actually do the transformations.

 For better understanding, here is an example:

 .. code::

-    ruleset(name="special_pipeline"){
+    ruleset(name="special_pipeline"
+      #TODO this ruleset should have his own queue
+      ){
       action(
         name="special"
         file="special.log"